haplo-org/haplo-safe-view-templates/README.md

 ## Implementation

 The prototype has a simple hand-written recusive descent parser which outputs a thread-safe AST.
 This AST is then rendered with a Driver which provides language specific implentations to retrieve values from the view.

-Currently there's just one driver for nested Java structures.
+Currently there are two example drivers (neither terribly useful in practise), one for nested Java structures, and one for a JRuby data structure output by JRuby's JSON parser.

 All the rendering functions keep track of the context, so escaping and other features is context aware.